 At the local level, the City can draw on a number of potential funding mechanisms to help finance the TSP improvements.
+A primary source of transportation revenue is through transportation System Development Charges (SDC).

 As properties with road frontage develop, developers are currently required to build the road frontage along their property consistent with City standards.
 This allows the transportation system to be developed incrementally at the same time as land develops.
-Property owners are only required to pay for improvements in proportion to the development's impact on the transportation system.
+System Development Charges require that developers pay for system improvements in proportion to their impacts on the transportation system.
+Transportation SDC revenue helps to offset transportation infrastructure costs, but SDC rates are not set to fully fund all of the projects within the Transportation System Plan.
+Table 20 summarizes the anticipated growth by sector in Prineville through the planning horizon in employment and housing, and provides an estimate of the number of trips this would generate.